-- Provide the student and parent/guardian with evaluations of personal performance. - Class is held at Chilliwack Golf & Country Club.
+- Increase participant awareness of the benefits of nutrition on sport performance. - Provide the student and parent/guardian with evaluations of personal performance. - Class is held at Chilliwack Golf & Country Club.
 Participants are required to purchase a Junior Membership at Chilliwack G&CC. - Head instructor: Tom MacIsaac.
 Application for download at www.sardissecondary.ca.